Ojamajo Doremi

-Ojamajo Doremi (おジャ魔女どれみ), alternatively titled Magical DoReMi in English, is a Japanese fantasy magical girl anime television series produced by Toei Animation.
+Ojamajo Doremi (おジャ魔女どれみ), known as Magical DoReMi in English, is a Japanese fantasy magical girl anime television series produced by Toei Animation.
 It focuses on a group of elementary school girls, led by Doremi Harukaze, who become witch apprentices.
 The series aired in Japan on ABC, TV Asahi, and other ANN affiliates between February 1999 and January 2003, spanning four seasons and 201 episodes, and was followed by an original video animation series released between June and December 2004.
 An English-language version of the first season, produced by 4Kids Entertainment, aired in North America in 2005.

 Ojamajo Doremi has inspired two companion films, manga adaptations, video games, and a light novel sequel series.
 A 20th anniversary film titled Looking for Magical Doremi was released on November 13, 2020.

 Plot

 Ojamajo Doremi

 Doremi Harukaze, a third-grade elementary schoolgirl living in the fictional Japanese town of Misora, comes across a magic shop known as the Maho-dou (MAHO堂) and accidentally discovers that its owner, Majo Rika, is a witch.
 Due to a curse placed on any witch whose identity is exposed by a human, Majo Rika is transformed into a witch frog.
 Wanting to return to her original form, Majo Rika makes Doremi her witch apprentice, giving her the ability to cast magic.
 Determined to become a fully-fledged witch capable of turning Majo Rika back into a human, Doremi has to pass nine different witch tests while also keeping her identity a secret from other humans.
 Doremi is soon joined by her two best friends, Hazuki Fujiwara and Aiko Senoo, and later by her younger sister, Pop Harukaze, who all become witch apprentices.

 Midway through the series, Doremi and the others come across a rival witch apprentice, Onpu Segawa, who has been using forbidden magic to influence people's memories.
 After passing the final witch test, their identities are revealed to their families and friends.
 Onpu wipes the memories of those that attempt to expose them to prevent their identities from being revealed.
 She uses forbidden magic too many times, losing control of it.
 In order to save Onpu from an eternal sleep, the girls give up their magical powers to awaken her.